joaohedy/YazenHealthChatTest/README.md

 **Condition:**

-When in home screen having the name field focused (with keyboard visible) and pressiing the `Chat!` button directly.
+On iOS and when in home screen having the name field focused (with keyboard visible) and pressiing the `Chat!` button directly.

 **Behaviour:**